ayush11-ap/Backend_Projects/Chat_Application/README.md

-Front : Reactjs, Redux, MaterialUi - only for icons, tailwind css,
+Front : Reactjs, Redux, MaterialUi - only for icons, tailwind css, Framer Motion

 backend : nodejs, expressjs, axios, socket.io

 database : mongobd atlas

-Completed Part 10 - 18:00
+All The Frontend Part is Completed Only responsive and Dark Mode is left within some sections and also some animation of framer

+Starting with Backend 12th Part